apr3vau/lw-plugins/README.md

 [Source](./line-number.lisp)

 > Load the `lw-plugins` system, it will automatically turned-on.

+> Have some efficiency issue for large buffer (> 3000 lines) currently.

 Display line-numbers at the left side of Editor.
 Number at current line will be highlighted followed the move of cursor.